The responsibilities of Child Protective Services are to:

 Adoption Support Services

 Adopted children who have suffered abuse or neglect often need help coping with these experiences and the loss of their birth families.
 CPS contracts with private agencies to provide post-adoption services to adopted children and their families.
-Some of these services include case management, mental health services, therapeutic services to children and families, parent training, and support groups.
+Some of these services include case management, counseling, crisis intervention, parent training, and support groups.

 Circles of Support

 Circles of Support is a process to support and help youth, age 16 and older, to develop a plan for when they become young adults and leave state care.
-It is based on Family Group Decision Making, so youth drive the process (see pages 15-16).
-Circles of Support includes broad participation by the youth's support network, which often includes foster or kinship caregivers, teachers, siblings, pastors, and other relatives.
+It is based on the Family Group Decision Making philosophy, so that youth drive the process (see pages 19).
+Circles of Support include broad participation by the Texas Department of Family & Protective Services 21 youth’s support network, which often involves foster or kinship caregivers, teachers, siblings, pastors, and other relatives.
 These meetings are required for youth 16 and older, although they may begin as early as 14 years of age.
-3,099 Circles of Support were conducted in FY 2011.
+2,845 Circles of Support were conducted in FY 2012.

 Health Care Benefits